MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 5. From this output, make a note of the symmetric key and the AppPrincialId.

-    It is particularly important that you make a copy of the symmetric key because you cannot retrieve it in full later so if you do not know it, you will have to create a new service principal the next time you need to authenticate to the Azure Rights Management service.
+    It is important that you make a copy of the symmetric key because you cannot retrieve it in full later so if you do not know it, you will have to create a new service principal the next time you need to authenticate to the Azure Rights Management service.

 From these instructions and our examples, we have the three identifiers required to run Set-RMSServerAuthentication: